Collective Leadership Supervisor Training

 Training for Supervisors of Employees Directly Impacted by the Criminal Justice System and Working in Peer Mentor/Navigator and Other Credible Messenger Roles

 A three-day course to deepen the supervisory practices that support job performance and growth for employees impacted by the criminal justice system.
 Supervisors will strengthen their own capacity to convey workplace expectations and performance feedback, along with enhancing the employees’ capacity for initiative and leadership.
-The course is offered over a six-week period to allow time for practice and reflection between training days.
+The course is offered over a four-week period to allow time for practice and reflection between training days.

 PRI gratefully acknowledges support for the Collective Leadership Supervisor Training from the NYC Mayor’s Office of Criminal Justice.